GangYang2012/heiswayi.github.io/_posts/2016-04-14-easiest-way-to-install-jekyll-on-windows-using-chocolatey.md

 ---
 layout: post
-title: Easiest Way to Install Jekyll on Windows using Chocolatey
+title: Easiest Way to install Jekyll on Windows using Chocolatey
-description: Chocolatey is the BEST way to install and keep applications updated on Windows.
+description: Installing Jekyll on Windows from Command Prompt with Chocolatey is very simple way to do and faster.
-keywords: jekyll installation, windows os, chocolatey
+keywords: jekyll installation, windows os, chocolatey, command prompt
 ---

-Have you heard about Chocolatey?
-Chocolatey is the BEST way to install and keep applications updated on Windows.
-Let's not waste the time, here are the steps.

-**STEP01.** Open a command prompt with Administrator access

-**STEP02.** Paste this to install [Chocolatey](https://chocolatey.org/):
+[Chocolatey](https://chocolatey.org/) is a package manager for Windows, takes advantage of PowerShell to provide automated software management instructions and Chocolatey's built-in module to run complex tasks into one line function calls.

+### Install Jekyll on Windows using Chocolatey

+First, you need to install Chocolatey and the easy way to do is from your command prompt.
+Just copy-and-paste this script into your command prompt (run with Administrator access) and hit Enter:

 ```
 @powershell -NoProfile -ExecutionPolicy Bypass -Command "iex ((new-object net.webclient).DownloadString('https://chocolatey.org/install.ps1'))" && SET PATH=%PATH%;%ALLUSERSPROFILE%\chocolatey\bin
 ```

-**STEP03.** Close the command prompt as Chocolatey will not be available until we close and reopen.

-**STEP04.** Open a command prompt again with Administrator access

-**STEP05.** Paste this to install [Ruby](https://chocolatey.org/packages/ruby):
+After finished with Chocolatey installation, close the command prompt and re-open it (run with Administrator access) to start installing [Ruby](https://chocolatey.org/packages/ruby) using `choco install` command:

 ```
 choco install ruby -y
 ```

-**STEP06.** Close and reopen a new command prompt again with Administrator access

-**STEP07.** Paste this to install [Jekyll](https://jekyllrb.com/):
+After finished with Ruby installation, now is the time to install [Jekyll](https://jekyllrb.com/), the same way to install Ruby, close and re-open the command prompt (run with Administrator access), but using `gem install` command like this:

 ```
 gem install jekyll
 ```

-**STEP08.** Done!
-Now we can use standard Jekyll commands to create a new site and serve it:
+Finished!
+Now, we can use standard Jekyll commands to create a new site and serve it with such commands below:

 ```
 jekyll new myblog